CoreyCole/datastar/LLM_context/datastar.ai.md

 ## IMPORTANT NAMING CONVENTION

 Please note that the framework's name is always spelled "Datastar" with a lowercase "s", not "DataStar".
-This is an important part of the project's branding and should be respected in all documentation, code comments, and discussions about the framework.
+If I catch you spelling it with a capital S, we will have a big problem on our hands.
+I might need to use in in the blood sacrifice at D\* Conf.